iago1460/django-radio/docs/source/customize/configure_webapp.rst

 #################
 Application Setup
 #################
-RadioCo can be adapted to your needs, you have three ways, in the administration page in the Global Settings section, overriding the settings.py and overriding templates.
+RadioCo can be adapted to your needs, you have three ways to do it.
+Editing the Global Settings section in the administration page using your browser or manually overriding the settings.py and overriding templates.